mahfuzurrahman01/quiz-app-ninth-assignment/README.md

 # Delta-Q
-The Delta-Q project is based on a online quiz test site.
+The Delta-Q project is an online quiz test site.

 ## Live site link:

 ### Description:

-**this site have 3 main routes and a dynamic routes.when a user first go to this site , first the home page where as always there is a navbar (obviously responsive).And then there is a banner or header section. with fetching data from an Api we just load 4 items card. this card have one image and a name and a button.first-letter:
+ This site have 3 main routes and a dynamic routes.when user first go to this site , first the home page where as always there is a navbar (obviously responsive).And then there is a banner or header section. with fetching data from an Api we just load 4 items card. this card have one image and a name and a button.

 ### Card button works:

-when user click the cards button it will show a quiz or MCQ page.which is a different route link with dynamic state.
+when user click the cards button it will show a quiz or MCQ page.which is a different route with dynamic path calling.

 ### Quiz: